-- The Head teacher Mrs C. Sime for allegations against staff).
-If the Head teacher is unavailable: Deputy Head teacher Mrs L Evans. - The Nominated Governor Mr F Vaudrey - Rarely a member of staff may need to contact Children's Services or the Local Authority Designated Officer directly, or whistle-blow (NSPCC helpline 0800 028 0285 help@nspcc.org.uk)
+- The Head teacher (Case Manager for allegations against staff).
+If the Head teacher is unavailable: Deputy Head teacher or Designated Safeguarding Lead. - The Nominated Governor (The Chair of Governors is often the nominated Case Manager for allegations against the Head teacher)

+Rarely a member of staff may need to contact Children's Services or the Local Authority Designated Officer (LADO) directly, or whistle-blow (NSPCC helpline 0800 028 0285 help@nspcc.org.uk)